-Olmsted, a Republican, was the representative for Pennsylvania's 18th congressional district from 1907 to 1913.
+Olmsted was the representative for Pennsylvania’s 18th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Mar 1897 to Mar 1913, Olmsted missed 501 of 1,511 roll call votes, which is 33.2%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Dec 1900-Mar 1901||62||10||16.1%||28th|

 |Dec 1902-Mar 1903||114||12||10.5%||19th|

 |Dec 1906-Mar 1907||34||5||14.7%||40th|